Mario Gómez (footballer, born 1957): Managerial career

-In July 2011, Gómez rejoined for the third time Gimnasia de Jujuy as manager.
+In July 2011, Gómez rejoined Gimnasia Jujuy as manager for the third time.

-In 2013, Gómez was confirmed as the new coach of Ecuador's Deportivo Cuenca, managing to win the 2014 Lunar New Year Cup in Hong Kong.
+In 2013, Gómez was confirmed as the head coach of Ecuador's Deportivo Cuenca.

-At the end of 2014, South China convener Wallace Cheung announced that Mario Gómez has taken over as the club's new manager, replacing Yeung Ching Kwong.
+At the end of 2014, South China announced that Gómez had taken over as the club's new manager, replacing Yeung Ching Kwong.

-Between 2015 and 2017, Gómez led the Johor Darul Ta'zim F.C. and won the Super League Malaysia in 2015 and 2016.
-He has also managed to reach the final of the 2015 AFC Cup and win it, thus Johor Darul Ta'zim F.C. becomes the first ٍSoutheast Asian team in history to win that competition.
+Between 2015 and 2017, Gómez led Johor Darul Ta'zim to two Super League Malaysia titles, in 2015 and 2016.
+The club also managed to win the 2015 AFC Cup, with JDT becoming the first Southeast Asian team in history to win the competition.
 He was awarded as the best coach in Malaysia in 2015.

-Gómez has also managed to win the Malaysia FA Cup and the Charity Shield Malaysia in 2016.
+In 2016, Gómez also managed to win the Malaysia FA Cup and the Malaysian Charity Shield.

-In March 2017, he was initially appointed as the Malaysian national football team's head coach by Football Association of Malaysia president Tunku Ismail Sultan Ibrahim, but he then asked for a higher salary and was therefore rejected.
+In March 2017, he was initially appointed as the Malaysia national team's head coach.
+However, Gómez demanded a higher salary, which was subsequently rejected.

-In November 2017, Persib Bandung confirmed sign Gómez to be the head coach, who have been searching for a long-term replacement for Djajang Nurdjaman.
+In November 2017, Persib Bandung confirmed the signing of Gómez as head coach.

 Gómez started a court battle against JDT due to unpaid wages.
 JDT's president Tunku Ismail Ibrahim denied the allegations and hit back over claims.

-On 3 October 2023, Gómez was appointed as Bhayangkara F.C. head coach, with the hope of bringing the team out from the relegation zone.
-However Gómez unable brings the team out from the bottom position with only one win in 9 matches.
-On 29 February 2024, Gómez was eventually sacked from Bhayangkara for the poor performances.
+On 3 October 2023, Gómez was appointed as head coach of Bhayangkara, in the hope of bringing the team out of the relegation zone.
+However, Gómez was unable to lift the team out of bottom position with only one win in nine matches.
+On 29 February 2024, Gómez was eventually sacked from Bhayangkara following poor performances.